<H1> The Most Instagrammable Spots in Tulum, Mexico

 So I have to be honest, I went to Tulum not knowing what to expect.
 I was excited, but with little funds in my bank account I was nervous to be in another country.
 Little did we know, we would be finding the most instagrammable places in Tulum.

 There are cenotes all around Tulum as they are unique to the area.
 Cenotes are a natural pit, or sinkhole resulting from the collapse of limestone bedrock that exposes groundwater underneath.
 Cenotes are associated with the Tucatan Peninsula of Mexico which is why cenotes are unique to Tulum and surrounding areas.

 The Cenote pictured above is Cenote Calavera.
-This cenote is one of the “less popular” ones, and this is why we absolutely loved it.
-It is one of the most picturesque cenotes we had researched and gone to while in Tulum.
+This cenote is technically “less popular”, which is why it is a must see.
+Cenote Calavera is insanely picturesque and a MUST SEE!.
 There is a ladder that descends into the groundwater and has a rope hanging to look like a swing.

 Downtown is one street near the beaches of Tulum.
 Here, you will find many cute shops and restaurants ALL instagram worthy and gorgeous.
 Locations such as Azulik, Matcha Mama, Coco Tulum and Papaya Play Project are all along this strip.